geodesymiami/GeodMod/README.md

 ```

 The relationship between dip and strike is the same with that of GBIS(right hand rule);
-But for the middle point (Xiaorran):
+But for the middle point (Xiaoran):
 In Geodmod, the middle point always loated at the lower edge; In GBIS, the location of middle point has relationship with the dip(negtive dip means middle point locates at the upper edge while positive dip means middle point locates at the lower edge).
 ### 4. Useful links: